More on IMCO and Maple Eight's Dirty Little Governance Secrets

 From Mark Wiseman going to BlackRock, to Andre Bourbonnais joining him there, to Andre Collin joining Lone Star, to Mark Jenkins and Macky Tall joining Carlyle, to Steve Faraone and Mike Murray leaving OTPP to form Peloton with Stephen Smith as their anchor investor, to PSP/BCI helping to seed Searchlight Capital and Erol Uzumeri, another OTPP alumni, to Henri-Paul Rousseau, Christian Pestre and Luc Verville landing at Power Corp, AIMCo, and Fondaction after the 2008 ABCP blow-up, and on and on and on.

-There is so much nonsense going on at Canada's large pension funds, it literally make me sick to my stomach.
+There is a lot of nonsense going on at Canada's large pension fund that goes undetected.

 [Note: In the US, a pension investment manager can’t work at a fund they invest with for a minimum period of three years after they leave that pension fund.
 Governance 101!!!]